repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

     │ --file       -f  TEXT  Generate specific JSON Payload compatible with TUF Repository Service bootstrap after Ceremony            │
     │                        [default: payload.json]                                                                                   │
     │ --upload     -u        Upload existent payload 'file'.
 Requires '-b/--bootstrap'.
 Optional '-f/--file' to use non default file.  │
     │ --save       -s        Save a copy of the metadata locally.
-This option saves the metadata files (json) in the 'metadata' folder │
+This option saves the JSON metadata files in the 'metadata' folder   │
     │                        in the current directory.                                                                                 │
     │ --help       -h        Show this message and exit.                                                                               │
     ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯